IRC 7702 Pros and Cons

 Existing policy owners do not need to worry about their guaranteed policy values since these changes do not affect existing policy guarantees unless significant changes are made to an existing policy.

-As of January 2022, life insurance companies have updated their new products in accordance with this legislation.
+In January 2022, life insurance companies updated their new products in accordance with this legislation.
 Many companies have endeavored to keep high guaranteed cash values while dividends are projected somewhat lower across the industry.
 Premiums tend to be slightly higher in order to build similar cash value.

 None of these changes negate the value of using whole life insurance/7702 plan as an important financial tool and a liquid form of savings in addition to the permanent death benefit.

-Seeing the numbers from the insurance companies we represent here at Life Benefits, we think the findings of the Society of Actuaries have been reflected pretty accurately across the industry resulting in:
+Seeing the numbers from the insurance companies we represent here at McFie Insurance, we think the findings of the Society of Actuaries have been reflected pretty accurately across the industry resulting in:

 • higher guaranteed cash values;